88saiba/rimoko/README.md

 ## Overview

-Allows you to easily update the remote URL of a Git-repo.
-This is particularly useful when<br>
+Allows you to easily update the remote URL of your Git-repo in local machine.
+This is particularly<br>
-working with multiple repositories and needing to switch the remote URL frequently.
+useful when working with multiple repositories and needing to switch the remote URL frequently.

 ## Usage